SENERGY-Platform/client-connector-hub/README.md

 ### Installation

-Clone this repository to `/opt/client-connector-hub` with root privileges:
+Clone this repository to `/opt/client-connector-hub` (with root privileges) or your preferred location:

 `cd /opt && git clone https://github.com/SENERGY-Platform/client-connector-hub.git`